-Everything has a history, even escape rooms.
+Everything has a history.
+Even escape rooms have a history.
 This is a brief look into the original escape rooms.
-Technically a massive brain teaser, playing escape games means you to follow a series of clues to solve a puzzle so you can eventually escape regardless of the scenario.
-The theme of an escape room can range from anything from escaping an Egyptian tomb to a regular living room with no specific theme other than finding the clues to solve the puzzles and escape the room you are in.
+Technically escape rooms are a massive brain teaser.
+Playing escape games means you must follow a series of clues to solve a puzzle.
+Once you solve each puzzle your team comes closer to winning the game.
+The theme of an escape room can range from anything from escaping an Egyptian tomb to a regular living room.

 Origins of the Game

-The concept of Escape Rooms or Escape Games initially were adapted from video games where players have to solve mysteries by interacting with other players around them in order to breakout from the room and go to the next level.
+The concept of Escape Rooms or Escape Games initially were adapted from video games.
+Players have to solve increasingly complex puzzles.
+Players do this by interacting with other players and props around them.
+This aids players trying breakout from the room and go to the next level.
 The first Escape Game video game was created in 2004 by Toshimitsu Takagi with the game title of Crimson Room.
 This invented the term Takagism which is now used to refer to this type of game.

 The closest of these pioneering concepts to contemporary escape games is 5 Wits which was founded in 2003 and first opened in Boston in 2004.
 It combined the elements of interactive theater, theme parks, and the kind of puzzle solving game play common in escape rooms.
 Nevertheless, even 5 Wits do not consider themselves as an escape room.